 Which isn’t to imply that this is a meanspirited caricature, either.
 What it is, is an honest and precise expression of grief.
 While the film is more than happy to highlight societal evils, I don’t think it’s primarily about the things that it hates: not the yuppie couple who bought Jimmie’s home as a status symbol, or the polite-but-suspect neighbor who comes to his play, or even Thora Birch’s punked out hacker giving her privileged rant on the bus.
 They are called out, to be sure, but they aren’t the addressees of this lovehate letter.
 Like Blindspotting and its conflicting feelings about Oakland, The Last Black Man In San Francisco is less concerned with fixing society’s failures than it is with analyzing Jimmie and his chosen response: his quiet acceptance of a collective sin he can’t control.
 His wistful blend of love and hate and even a tinge of bemusement, as he realizes that the home he’s fighting for might no longer exist.
 Might never have existed, at least not in the pure sense he’d hoped; that this cycle might repeat itself like the slow-rolling fog.

 “Do you love it?”
 It’s easy to be nostalgic for far-flung places, but whatever that feeling is, I don’t think it’s love.
 At best it’s a fleeting infatuation.
 Genuine love doesn’t require motion blur, or jet-lag, or incomprehension: it doesn’t depend on a lack of familiarity.
 It luxuriates in familiarity, in the everyday routine.
 It’s patient, intentional, with nowhere in the world it’d rather be.
 Jimmie loves his city, even as it betrays him.
 Joe loves his city, even when it disgusts him.
 And here I am, a direct beneficiary of all that betrayal.
-I’d be lying if I said I’ve fully unpacked what that means, let alone how to conscientiously move forward.3 Have I recognized the beauty around me with at least the passion of some half-shrouded skyline on the other side of the world?
+I’d be lying if I said I’ve fully unpacked what that means, let alone how to conscientiously move forward.3 Have I recognized the beauty around me with an ounce of the passion I give some half-shrouded skyline on the other side of the world?
 Or am I forever the consumer, gawking at the “novel” and “real”—of the city I live in, of art that condemns me—from my garish party bus?
 The Last Black Man In San Francisco accomplishes what the best art can: it holds a mirror to society, and gnaws at something true.